JoseFilipeFerreira/jbb.py/README.md

 ```bash
 sh run.sh
 ```
-* follow the instructions on screen to activate the access to youtube and google calendars
+* follow the instructions on screen to activate the access to google calendar

 #### Manual
 * Create a virtual env